-During last year’s presidential campaign then-candidate Donald Trump said “Common Core is a total disaster.
+During his presidential campaign then-candidate Donald Trump said “Common Core is a total disaster.
 We can’t let it continue.”

 Today he made good on his campaign promise to end those controversial standards.

 Advocates for the standards were dismayed, but not shocked by the move.
 Earlier today Trump’s “Counselor,” Kellyanne Conway, signaled the repeal was coming, telling CNN the president would soon take action.

 “He wants to repeal common core.
 He doesn’t think that federal standards are better than local and parental control,” she said.